ashwinvis/phd-thesis/chapter_01_2_exp_contrib.md

 To achieve the second goal of unifying the workflow, some efficient operations were implemented in Python within `fluidimage`.
-This means that it can leverage mathematical operations like cross-correlation Being a young project, a limited set of algorithms were implemented initially, such as 2D-2C planar PIV, stereographic reconstruction for 2D-3C PIV, simple 2D camera calibration and camera calibration algorithm of @tsai_versatile_1987 which also accounts for
+This means that it can leverage mathematical operations from mature third party packages or written clearly using Python's expressive syntax.
+Being a young project, a limited set of algorithms were implemented initially, such as 2D-2C planar PIV, stereographic reconstruction for 2D-3C PIV, simple 2D camera calibration and camera calibration algorithm of @tsai_versatile_1987 which also accounts for